camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 The `bindingType` attribute determines which version of the called decision will be evaluated:

-- `latest`: the latest deployed version at the point in time the business rule task is activated
+- `latest`: the latest deployed version at the moment the business rule task is activated
 - `deployment`: the version that was deployed together with the currently running version of the process

 :::note